We performed a comparison between Check Point Harmony Endpoint and Fortinet FortiClient based on real PeerSpot user reviews.

 IT Central Station users like that FortiClient is easy to use and integrates well with other solutions.
 They also appreciate the richness of its features and find it to be inexpensive in comparison to other products that require separate purchases for separate features.

-Check Point Harmony Endpoint is ranked 7th in Endpoint Protection for Business (EPP) with 48 reviews while Fortinet FortiClient is ranked 8th in Endpoint Protection for Business (EPP) with 38 reviews.
-Check Point Harmony Endpoint is rated 8.8, while Fortinet FortiClient is rated 8.4.
+Check Point Harmony Endpoint is ranked 8th in EPP (Endpoint Protection for Business) with 50 reviews while Fortinet FortiClient is ranked 7th in EPP (Endpoint Protection for Business) with 49 reviews.
+Check Point Harmony Endpoint is rated 8.8, while Fortinet FortiClient is rated 8.2.
 The top reviewer of Check Point Harmony Endpoint writes "Resilient by design, provides redundancy, and offers ongoing constant improvements".
-On the other hand, the top reviewer of Fortinet FortiClient writes "Provides good endpoint security at low price".
-Check Point Harmony Endpoint is most compared with Microsoft Defender for Endpoint, SentinelOne, Cortex XDR by Palo Alto Networks, CrowdStrike Falcon and Carbon Black CB Defense, whereas Fortinet FortiClient is most compared with OpenVPN Access Server, Fortinet FortiEDR, Microsoft Defender for Endpoint, Microsoft Azure VPN Gateway and ESET Endpoint Security.
+On the other hand, the top reviewer of Fortinet FortiClient writes "Can be used to deploy security to endpoints and also control the endpoints".
+Check Point Harmony Endpoint is most compared with Microsoft Defender for Endpoint, Cortex XDR by Palo Alto Networks, SentinelOne, CrowdStrike Falcon and Carbon Black CB Defense, whereas Fortinet FortiClient is most compared with OpenVPN Access Server, Fortinet FortiEDR, Microsoft Defender for Endpoint, Microsoft Azure VPN Gateway and Kaspersky Endpoint Security for Business.
 See our Check Point Harmony Endpoint vs. Fortinet FortiClient report.